wolcn/eks-terraform-demo/README.md

 The folder [inflate](/inflate) has a simple manifest that can be used to verify that nodes can be provisioned in different node pools

-Once done with the environment, clean up with the usual:
+Once done with the environment, clean up with:
 ```
 terraform destroy
 ```